abubinski/azure-aks-docs/articles/aks/migrate-from-autoscaler-to-node-auto-provision.md

 # Migrate from Cluster Autoscaler to Node auto provisioning

 This document provides instructions to migrate your existing Azure Kubernetes Service (AKS) cluster from using [cluster autoscaler][cluster-autoscaler] to [node auto provisioning][nap-main-doc].

-Node auto provisioning (NAP) uses pending pod resource requirements to decide the optimal virtual machine configuration to run those workloads in the most efficient and cost-effective manner.
+Node auto provisioning (NAP) uses pending pod resource requirements to decide the optimal virtual machine (VM) configuration to run those workloads in the most efficient and cost-effective manner.

 Node auto provisioning is based on the open source [Karpenter](https://karpenter.sh) project, and the [AKS Karpenter provider][aks-karpenter-provider], which is also open source.
 Node auto provisioning automatically deploys, configures, and manages Karpenter on your AKS clusters.